Liberty clinch top chance to win lottery with loss to Fever

 UP NEXT:

-Fever: host Connecticut on Sunday to close out their season
+Fever: Host Connecticut on Sunday to close out their season

-Liberty: visit Atlanta on Sunday to close out their season.
+Liberty: At Atlanta on Sunday to close out their season.